moos/wordpos/README.md

   stopwords: true
 };
 ```
 To override, pass an options hash to the constructor.
-With the `profile` option, all callbacks receive a last argument that is the execution time in msec of the call.
+With the `profile` option, most callbacks receive a last argument that is the execution time in msec of the call.

 ```js
     wordpos = new WordPOS({profile: true});